thomas6m/OpenShift-4.7.2/README.md

                 Boot the server & accept all the default options

-                Once server is up, login to console with https://192.168.1.1
+                Once server is up, login to console  https://192.168.1.1  & complete the initial setup

                 User: admin / Password: pfsense

 	2.  ose-infra-server & workstation  ( Centos8  with Minimal Installation)